advancedtelematic/aktualizr/CONTRIBUTING.md

-Contributing to the SOTA Client CPP Project
+Contributing to the aktualizr project
 =====

 We welcome code contributions from the community and are very happy to receive feedback, issue reports and code in the form of pull requests.